StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
 In this writeup I want to explain my approach of a traffic sign classifier based on deep learning architectures.
-During this project I am going to train and validate a model that is capable of classifying images of the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and images from the traffic signs of Lübeck, Germany.
+During this project I am going to train and validate a model, that is capable of classifying images of the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and images from the traffic signs of Lübeck, Germany.

 ### Part 1
 #### At first I am going to cover the following points about the dataset and image processing: